jamdominguez/React-Learning_ReactJS/README.md

 If extends of PureComponent can avoid implement the method shouldComponentUpdate, because by deafult it will work like we want.

+If this method returns false, the cycle is end.

 ```js
 import React, {Component, PureComponent} from 'react';
 import PropTypes from 'prop-types';